I’ve been reading posts about how Customer Experience is the new Marketing.

 Genesys has found that the top three reasons why businesses proactively manage and invest in customer experience are to (1) improve customer retention, (2) improve customer satisfaction, and (3) increase cross-selling/upselling.

-But even though customer experience leaders, when compared with customer experience laggards, enjoy stronger financial results, Temkin Group found that in its 2017 research, only eight percent of companies view themselves as industry leaders in customer experience today, 55 percent aspire to be leaders within three years.
+But even though customer experience leaders, when compared with customer experience laggards, enjoy stronger financial results, Temkin Group, now Qualtrics XM Institute, found that in its 2017 research, only eight percent of companies view themselves as industry leaders in customer experience today, 55 percent aspire to be leaders within three years.

 There is work to do.Marketing needs to shift so it focuses on customer lifetime value Click To Tweet